callmeyaz/mutation-tracker/README.md

 ### Why?

-Mutation-Tracker is used for keeping track of **dirty** state of properties within a JSON objects.
+Mutation-Tracker is used for keeping track of **dirty** state of properties within JSON objects.

 Let us suppose, we have a JSON object that is mutated multiple times, and we need to track of properties that are changed.